-5 Benders based heuristic
+5. Benders based heuristic

-Despite the structure of Model (1)-(9) lending itself very naturally to Benders decomposition, a conventional implementation of this decomposition algorithm is unlikely to perform well for the CCSDP.
-Firstly, one typically requires an optimal integer solution to the master problem at any given Benders iteration, and the time to find this will most certainly increase as the number of Benders cuts in the formulation of Model (23)-(26) increases.
-Secondly, as mentioned in Section 4.1, there are likely to be many dual alternative optimal solutions for a given solution to the master problem, each of which can be used to construct a Benders cut.
+Despite the structure of Model (1)-(9) lending itself very naturally to Benders decomposition, a conventional implementation of this is unlikely to perform well for the CCSDP.
+There are two possibilities when implementing Benders decomposition, either an iterative approach or a Branch and Cut (BAC) based approach.
+The first solves the master problem and subproblems iteratively, and usually requires that the master problem is solved to integer optimality at every iteration.
+The time to solve the master problem naturally increases as the number of Benders cuts in the formulation of Model (23)-(26) increases.
+A BAC approach, on the other hand, treats the subproblems as a separation routine for the master problem and, in addition to integer solutions, also identifies violated Benders cuts at relaxed solutions, embedding the entire process in a Branch and Bound (BAB) tree.
+In comparison, the BAC approach can be thought of as solving one MILP, compared to the iterative approach, which solves a sequence of MILPs.
+Neither approach is particularly appealing here.
+The large number of shift type variables in the master problem suggests a sequence of potentially slow MILPs must be solved for the iterative approach, while the fractional possibilities and lack of costs on the y-variables indicate that a large BAB tree may be encountered with the BAC approach.
+Furthermore, as already mentioned in Section 4.1, in both cases there are likely to be many dual alternative optimal solutions for a given solution to the master problem, each of which can be used to construct a Benders cut.
 Combining this large set of potentially weak Benders cuts with the fact that up to $|\mathcal{K}|$ subproblems need to be solved at every iteration, means that that convergence of the Benders decomposition will be slow.
-Preliminary experiments confirmed these observations.
+Preliminary experiments with an iterative approach confirmed these observations.
 For extremely large problems, however, Benders decomposition does make it possible to find feasible solutions (of a proven quality), while a direct MILP formulation cannot.

-Given the expected poor performance of Benders decomposition on a large CCSDP, as well as the fact that S^{max} is typically much smaller than |S|, we propose an iterative heuristic framework based on Benders decomposition which at any given time considers only a very small set of shift types.
+Given the expected poor performance of Benders decomposition on a large CCSDP, as well as the fact that S^{max} is typically much smaller than $|\mathcal{S}|$, we propose an iterative heuristic framework based on Benders decomposition which at any given time considers only a very small set of shift types.
 This set is then dynamically updated when we detect a shift type not currently considered, but with the potential to improve the solution quality.
 This detection is based on the cuts generated when solving the Benders decomposition for the small subset of shift types.
 In what follows we describe the heuristic framework in detail; an outline of the framework is sketched in Algorithm 1.